Viking River Cruise: Paris & the Heart of Normandy

 Day Two in Paris

-We are on the day trip bus for our day tour of Paris, which we hope will be exciting for my wife's parents as this is their first trip to Paris.
+We are on the day trip bus for a tour of Paris, which we hope will be exciting for my wife's parents as this is their first trip to Paris.
 This tour is a quick trip to the Paris high spots near the River Seine, ie; Notre Dame and the Eiffel Tower.

 Viking Cruise Breakfast Area